Meri Aashiqui Tum Se Hi’s Shakti Arora & Neha Saxena Get Married In A Hush-hush Affair! (SEE PIC)

 - Welcome 2018!
 Here’s How Jennifer Winget, DiVek, Anita-Rohit, Devoleena & Others Wished Their Fans…

-Meri Aashiqui Tum Se Hi actor, Shakti Arora and Neha Saxena, who got engaged 2014, were all set to get married November (2016).
+Meri Aashiqui Tum Se Hi actor, Shakti Arora and Neha Saxena, who got engaged in 2014, were all set to get married November (2016).
 But the wedding got postponed due to demonetisation.

 There were also reports that the couple had parted ways.
 Shakti had silenced the rumours by sharing a post on social media.
 Now, it seems that the two have finally tied a knot.
 Apparently, the wedding took place on April 6 (2018) in Mumbai.